 Will the existing ground floor work well with the new floor?
 Do you need to modify your existing fittings such as doors and windows?
 Tackling your concerns with an architect and interior designer will help you check some design options available before finalizing the contract.

-Here are some tips when adding a second storey extension:
+Here are some tips when adding a second story extension:

-- You can build a new upper level or secondary storey extension from scratch, including tossing your old roof.
+- You can build a new upper level or secondary story extension from scratch, including tossing your old roof.